 Music 4 More is a 501(c)3 charity organization that launched on paper in 2007 and in practice in Baltimore in 2009.
 Our primary focus is collecting instrument donations and reintroducing them into struggling school and community music programs.
-Since our launch, Music 4 More has donated over 600 instruments to schools, after school programs and community initiatives.
+Since our launch, Music 4 More has donated over750 instruments to schools, after school programs and community initiatives.
 View a complete list of beneficiaries of our donations under our recipients section.

-Music 4 Vets is a program under the Music 4 More organization that donates instruments to music therapy programs for veterans.
-In 2017 we hope to expand this program to include instrument lessons to veterans in transition.
+Music 4 Vets is a program under the Music 4 More organization that donates instruments to music therapy programs for veterans and active military.

 Music 4 More envisions a world where every community has access to the tools and resources needed to provide the educational, healing and inspirational benefits of music.

 To provide instruments, programming and support to sustain and foster underfunded music communities.

 She started working in community relations for professional sports organizations such as the Baltimore Orioles and the New York Mets.
 Deidra then spent five years working in marketing and community affairs for Comcast and seven years with the University of Maryland.

 Deidra graduated from the University of Toledo with a BS in Psychology and an MS in Nonprofit and Association Management from the University of Maryland, University College.
 She also has a certification in Event Management from Temple University.